apache/echarts-doc/en/option/component/visual-map.md

 ## show(boolean) = true

 Whether to show ${visualMapName} component.
-If it was set as `false`，it would not show.
+If it was set as `false`, it would not show.
 However, the data mapping function still remains.

 ## dimension(string) = 0